David Bentley (businessman): Frank

-allNovaScotia
+AllNovaScotia

-In March 2001, Bentley and his daughter Caroline Wood launched an online Monday to Friday business newspaper focusing exclusively on Nova Scotian businesses entitled, allNovaScotia.
+In March 2001, Bentley and his daughter Caroline Wood launched an online Monday to Friday business newspaper focusing exclusively on Nova Scotian businesses entitled, AllNovaScotia.

 Similar to the Frank experiment, allnovascotia.com contains a hard-hitting approach to news, however, it focuses exclusively on business-related news and not personal gossip or scandal but does contain scoops on lawsuits and other information not found in mainstream Nova Scotian media.
 Bentley and his daughter contribute to the paper along with several other reporters.
 The online newspaper survives on subscriptions and advertisements.
 In 2016, Bentley and Wood launched a sister publication, allNewfoundlandLabrador, bringing its model to St. John's, but sharing resources and providing subscriber access to both sites.
 In 2020, the family business expanded again with the launch of allNewBrunswick.